 - How does their office look?
 The dentist’s office factors in your child’s impression as much as the dentist does, so you might also want to take the office into account.
 Does it look clinical and sterile?
 Or does it look warm and welcoming?
 Do they have toys your children can play with?
 These are things you might want to consider when checking out the office.

 - Does their schedule coincide with my child’s best hours?
 While this isn’t necessary, this criterion can prove helpful for some parents with particularly fussy children.
-If your child is consistently grumpy at a particular hour, scheduling their dental visit when they do not help reduce unnecessary frustration.
+If your child is consistently grumpy at a particular hour or likes to take naps at a certain time, scheduling their dental visit when they do not can help reduce unnecessary frustration.

 Aside from choosing the right dentist, however, how you frame the visit matters just as much.
 The anticipatory anxiety your child might feel can sour their perception of the dentist considerably and dampen the visit itself.
 That being said, be sure to deploy the right measures beforehand to ensure a successful dental visit.
 The rest will follow.